Pfrankl2/OS_Programming_Assignment2_Franklin/README.md

 An example output for this program can be seen in the text file 'bankerExample.txt' in this repository!

 # Running The Code
-To run the code, simply copy "bankers.cpp" into any appropriate Linux/Unix environment to run the C++ code and add data.txt as a resource file of this code.
+To run the code, simply copy "bankers.cpp" into any appropriate Linux/Unix environment to run the C++ code and add data.txt as a resource file of this code in the same directory.
 From there, the program will run on the terminal and show the given output based on the data file!